When should I use Payment Pages or Invoices?

 What are Payment Pages?

 Payment Pages are the simplest way to collect payment through Paystack.
 With Payment Pages, you can generate a simple link that allows customers to make one-time or recurring payments.
-You can send this link to customers via WhatsApp, email Twitter DM, or any other digital medium of your choice.
-Learn more about Payment Pages.
+You can send this link to customers via WhatsApp, email, Twitter DM, or any other digital medium of your choice.
+Click here to learn more about Payment Pages.

 What are Paystack Invoices?

-Paystack Invoices let you send a payment request and invoice to a specific person.
-Learn more about Invoices.
+Paystack Invoices let you send a payment request an invoice to a specific person.
+Click here to learn more about Invoices.

-Payment Pages are a good choice when you want to accept payments from many different people, most of whom you don't already know.
-They're also currently your only choice when you want to accept subscription/recurring payments.
+Payment Pages are a good choice when you want to accept payments from many different people, you may not know.
+Also, it is the only way to collect subscription/recurring payments from the dashboard.
 With Payment Pages, you can share the link freely and publicly with the world.